Republican National Hispanic Assembly: Special occurrences

 The RNHA ran into financial difficulties in 2007 due to declining membership concomitant with declining Hispanic numbers within the Republican Party.
 However, chairman Danny Vargas reported that new fundraising efforts were underway.
 Additionally, a new executive director, Bettina Inclan, was hired to revitalize the group's image.

 Nevertheless, attempts at increasing Hispanic participation at the highest levels of the RNC were stymied in 2009.
 The leaders of several prominent Republican and Republican-leaning Hispanic organizations- including the RNHA- complained in a March 6 letter to RNC chairman Michael Steele of the situation.
 Despite assurances in a follow-up meeting, RNHA's Vargas and others would report that no movement had taken place as of a few months later.

 Hispanic leaders also decried the state of Hispanics in the Party at a RNHA conference entitled "Future of Hispanics in the GOP."
 Citing the debate over- and the Party's stance on- immigration as the single most important issue driving away potential voters, Vargas stated: "We know that the party will not recover its majority until we get this right."

+In 2015, the organization was on the brink of collapse.
+To prevent this from happening, the Vice Chairman of RNHA sought the help of Betty Cardenas.
+She was a prominent Hispanic contributor to the RNC and was well-respected within Republican circles.
+After being convinced to take on the role of Finance Chair, she accepted the responsibility in 2016.

+On September 8, 2018, a National Convention was held in Las Vegas, Nevada.
+Representative Jenniffer González from Puerto Rico was the special speaker.
+Betty Cardenas was elected as the national chairwoman with unanimous support.
+Prior to this, she had served as the RNHA Finance Chair for a period of two years.